Buying a house in The Netherlands?

 What the civil law notary takes care of:

-• He draws up the contract of sale (this can also be done by the estate agent or another party).
+• Drawing up the contract of sale (this can also be done by the estate agent or another party).

-• He draws up the deed of delivery for the home.
+• Drawing up the deed of delivery for the home.

-• He has the details filled in the public registers.
+• Having details filled in the public registers.

-• He carries out a survey (to establish, for example, whether the vendor is entitled to sell, whether the home is subject to an attachment order, etc.).
+• Carrying out checks (to establish, for example, whether the vendor is entitled to sell, whether the home is subject to an attachment order, etc.).

-• He attends to the settlement and transfer of funds.
+• Attending to the settlement and transfer of funds.

 Costs: